tc39/proposal-type-annotations/README.md

 ### `.d.ts` and `libdef` Files

-These files have no use in JavaScript, and while the typecheckers can test them, they are ignored by JavaScript.
+These files have no use in JavaScript, and while the type checkers can test them, they are ignored by JavaScript.

 ## Other ideas